 32. Add pale sky blues

 Aim to achieve the classic Hamptons backdrop with a relaxing palette of whites and accent blues, for an effortless summery feeling.
-Keep the sophisticated aesthetic going with carefully curated furniture, like these delicate-framed white chairs contrasted with the heavy, solid timber table.

 33. Go for luxe finishes